Column: Harvick seizes momentum ahead of NASCAR playoffs - WHIZ News

 “As you start your career, it’s easy to say, ‘I want to win 70-some races’ and then you start doing this on a week-to-week basis,” Harvick said.
 “It’s just a lot harder because everyone in this garage is just a killer, from the crew chief to the drivers to the guys changing the tires.
 It’s the best of the best, and it’s not easy to keep your team and everybody within your organization competitive, keep yourself competitive.”

-Now that he’s proven to still be competitive at age 46, Harvick is a serious threat for a second Cup championship.
+Now that he’s proven to still be competitive, Harvick is a serious threat for a second Cup championship.

 And that’s very good for NASCAR.